KJwalker3D/NFT-Museum2/README.md

    - `triggerPosition`: The position of the trigger box.
 The 3D art animation will play when a player is in this area.
    - `triggerScale`: The scale of the trigger box.
 The 3D art animation will play when a player is inside the trigger box.
    - `modelPath`: The path to the 3D model.
 You can switch this to a path in your project folder.
    - `animationClip`: The name of the animation clip you want to be triggered when a player approaches the art.
+Defaults to null if no animation is provided.
    - `audio`: The audio that will play when a player approaches the 3D art.
-If set to null, no audio will play.
+Defaults to null if no audio is provided.
    - `url`: The website that will open when the 3D art is clicked.
 Change it to your desired URL.
 For organization purposes, all the URLs are in `social.ts`.
    - `hoverText`: The text that appears when the cursor is on the 3D art.